 Joining a Medical Aid After Falling Pregnant

 While it may be argued that pregnancy is a normal physiological process and not a disease, medical aids have to weigh out the risks associated with covering a person compared to the total contributions.
-There has been a trend in South Africa for pregnant women to join a medical aid, stay on it throughout pregnancy and a month or two after childbirth, only to then leave the scheme.
+There has been a trend in South Africa for pregnant women to join a medical aid, stay on it throughout pregnancy only to then leave the scheme shortly after childbirth.
 The total payout for pregnancy and childbirth costs may be more than the member’s total contributions meaning that the scheme has to fund these costs from the pool.
 Ultimately it is the other long standing and loyal medical aid members who essentially bear the cost of this practice.

-Most medical aids in South Africa in South Africa now do not accept pregnant women.
-However there are a handful of medical aids with a select member base that may cover pregnant women and pay for the childbirth costs.
+Now most medical aids in South Africa do not cover pregnancy and delivery costs for already pregnant women.
+You will still be accepted as a member of the medical scheme if you join after falling pregnant but your pregnancy and delivery costs for the current pregnancy is excluded from the cover.
+Previously there were a handful of medical aids that may have covered pregnant women and pay for the delivery costs.
 This is changing almost on a daily basis with even these select few schemes now refusing pregnant women.

 These schemes are usually restricted meaning that it is not open to the general public.
 Only workers in selected industries or professionals with university degrees may be allowed to join the scheme.
 These schemes may either be partly subsidised by a professional body or related organisation or the member is considered as a low risk client who is unlikely to quit the scheme immediately after childbirth.
 Refer to the List of Medical Aids and Medical Aid for Professionals for information on restricted (closed) medical aid schemes.

 If you are switching between medical aids, your new medical aid should cover you fully for the delivery irrespective of what stage of the pregnancy you are in.
+This is because you are not considered as a new member without cover but rather just changing between medical schemes.
 Ensure that your cover on either your old medical aid or the new one is not inactive while you switch over or you will not be covered for any emergency that can suddenly arise.

-Childbirth costs at a private hospital can break one’s budget, especially if there are complications like a premature delivery.
+Childbirth costs at a private hospital can be a major financial strain, especially if there are complications like a premature delivery.
 Apart from the costs of the gynaecologist, paediatrician and hospital charges, your baby may need after care like in a neonatal ICU and this can further strain your budget.
 If you do not have the funds upfront for a delivery at a private hospital, your options are limited – it’s either a government facility or your family doctor and a midwife delivering the baby at home.
 There are smaller clinics that cater for childbirth but with the possibility of complications, most expectant mothers would prefer to deliver within a hospital environment.

-The cost of giving birth at a private hospital in South Africa can vary from R7,000 for a normal vaginal birth to over R12,000 for a caesarean section (caesar).
+The cost of giving birth at a private hospital in South Africa can vary from R20,000 for a normal vaginal birth to over R40,000 for a caesarean section (caesar, C-section).
 This may depend on your location, the gynaecologist’s fees and whether you have a paediatrician on standby.
+Doctors who are contracted out of medical aid charge private rates that are higher than the medical aid rate (National Health Reference Price List – NHRPL).
 Add on the costs of the delivery ward, anesthetics and additional procedures coupled with the hospital stay after delivery and your bill can be staggering.
-Should your baby need to be kept in a neonatal ICU or on a ventilator, you costs could exceed R20,000 to R30,000.
+Should your baby need to be kept in a neonatal ICU or on a ventilator, it could cost you more than R10,000 per day.

 Medical Aid Cover for Pregnancy